 Instructions

-- Spray a large saucepan with spray oil and add the onion, garlic and ginger, cook until softened.
+- While the squash is roasting, spray a large saucepan or deep frying pan with spray oil.
+Add the onion, garlic, and ginger, and cook until softened.

-- Add all the spices to a mortar and pestle, along with a little bit of water and mix together.
+- In a mortar and pestle, combine all the spices with a little water and mix together.

 Notes